Putting out the Welcome Mat

 Successful promotional strategies will always answer the question: “Why should I come to your literacy agency—what is in it for me?”
 Does your organization think about this when it prepares its recruitment strategies and materials?

 Current and former students are naturally a wonderful source of information on learner needs and recruitment strategies.
 Talk to students; find out how they learned about the program.
-Was it through print or radio?
+Was it through social media, a former student’s recommendation, a print or radio ad?
 A referral from another agency?
 Use what works!
 You could conduct a brief survey, ask questions informally or hold a focus group with learners on this topic.
 As well, test out your promotional materials and strategies on current and past learners.

 Sample questions to ask adult students: